Artist Biography

 International Bank of Miami, Miami FL.
 U.S.A.

-Museum of Oaxacan painters, Oaxaca City, Mexico.
+Museum of Oaxacan Painters in Oaxaca, Mexico.

-Panamá Embassy, México City.
+Panamá Embassy in México City.

 Gerardo Bravo features in various national and international private collections.